CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab04-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry Resource**: The core service provisioned in the Azure portal that connects to Azure AI services, hosts deployed models, and manages secure access via system-assigned identities.
-It serves as the foundation for creating projects, deploying models, and integrating AI capabilities.
+1. **Azure AI Foundry Resource**: The core Azure service that provides access to model deployment, data integration, and connections with Azure AI Search.
+It serves as the foundation for building and managing your RAG solution.

-2. **Azure AI Foundry Project**: The workspace where you deploy and manage models, configure project-level settings, create prompt flows, and access endpoints and authorization keys.
-This is where all model-related operations, including deployment, testing, and orchestration, occur.
+2. **Azure AI Foundry Project**: A workspace where you deploy the gpt-4.1 generative model and the text-embedding-ada-002 embedding model, upload PDF brochures, and manage indexes.
+The project acts as the central hub for all assets.

-3. **Models and Endpoints**: AI models such as **gpt-4.1**, are deployed within the project and exposed through endpoints.
-Endpoints enable applications or prompt flows to interact with the models programmatically while ensuring secure access via keys.

-4. **Prompt Flow**: A configurable workflow that orchestrates prompts, inputs, and outputs for a generative AI model.
-It allows you to define interactions, integrate system instructions, and process user queries to automate AI-assisted tasks.

-5. **Chat Playground**: An interactive interface for testing deployed models and prompt flows.
-Users can input queries, provide system instructions, observe responses, and iteratively refine model behavior before integrating it into applications.

-6. **Storage Integration and Authorization**: Blob storage connected via managed identities ensures that prompt flows and projects can securely read and store assets required for AI operations, maintaining controlled access to sensitive data.
+3. **Azure AI Search (Vector Index):** A connected resource that hosts the brochures-index, enabling both vector and keyword search.
+It retrieves the most relevant passages from the uploaded PDFs to ground responses.

+4. **Chat Playground and Python Client App:** Tools for testing and validation.
+The Chat Playground provides a no-code environment to compare outputs with and without grounding, while the Python client app demonstrates programmatic integration of Azure OpenAI and Azure AI Search to deliver a full RAG application.

+5. **Azure Cloud Shell:** A browser-based command-line environment in the Azure portal that comes preconfigured with developer tools.
+In this lab, you will use it to run the Python client app.

 # Getting Started with lab